Chapter 17.24

 e.
 Such alterations will not adversely impact other critical areas.

 f.
-Structures shall be located on the least sensitive portion of the site and clustered where possible to reduce disturbance and removal of vegetation.
+Structures shall be located on the least sensitive portion of the site and clustered where it is possible to reduce disturbance and removal of vegetation.

 g.
 Grading shall minimize alterations to the natural contour of the slope.